Portland Biker Takes Safety Seriously

 Months passed, and Parsons received no response from the ODOT.
 Finally, as 2011 drew to a close and with no sign of an official response to the issue, Parsons made a trip to a local hardware store.
 He spent less than $20 on some white and yellow paint and marked the drain himself.
 In spite of the fact that the ODOT haven’t even bothered to reply to Parsons’ query about how they plan to address bicycle safety on Hall Blvd., cyclists on that road will now be able to see when they’re approaching the crash-causing bump in the road.
 The question should be asked, however, as to whether the ODOT would be so slow to act if it were motorists who were crashing in large numbers at the same spot in the road.

 While it’s up to cyclists and motorists to follow the rules of the road and be wary of potential hazards at all times, it’s also true to say that state and local government have their role to play as well.
 Providing a safe route for those people who, after all, are using the most environmentally friendly form of transport, is the responsibility of those who write and enforce the laws governing the use of those roads.
 Sadly, this doesn’t always happen, and it’s up to people like Parsons to take action.
-If you’ve been injured while riding a bike, and the accident was caused by someone else’s negligence—including the city or county who left you with an unsafe cycling lane or intersection, then you should seriously consider contacting a bicycle lawyer in Oregon, who will assess your case and explain the options that are open to you.
+If you’ve been injured while riding a bike, and the accident was caused by someone else’s negligence—including the city or county who left you with an unsafe cycling lane or intersection, then you should seriously consider contacting a bicycle accident lawyer in Portland, who will assess your case and explain the options that are open to you.